 Best Budget: CamelBak Eddy+ Water Bottle with Tritan Renew

-What We Like: Built-in straw, great water flow, 50 percent recycled material
+What We Love: Built-in straw, amazing water flow, made of 50 percent recycled material

 Camelbak created this BPA-, BPS-, and BPF-free water bottle to be both leak-proof and spill-proof when opened.
 Available in multiple different colors, it has an easy carrying handle and is safe to be put in the dishwasher.
 If you need a vessel that will get the job done then this is your best bet.